muggy8/improbable/from-me-to-me/X1IapY2Y.md

 It didn't matter as Phanna began explaining.

 "First off, neither of us have any idea what other stuff that animal had hidding in it.
 For all we know, it could have carried an illness of some kind.
-Sure it might not kill us, I mean it definately won't kill me but it still feels disgusting to potentially play host to some strange unknown parasite."
+Sure it might not kill us, I mean, it definately won't kill me but it still feels disgusting to potentially play host to some strange unknown parasite."

 Here comes Phanna's strange view on illnesses again.

-I don't understand it the first time Phanna explained and it never bothered me enought for me to try to.
+I don't understand it the first time Phanna explained and it never bothered me enought for me to try to again.

 Honestly, all I wanted to do was ignore it and fortuately, Phanna continued without going further into the parasite business.